CosmosID/cosmosid-cli/README.md

 #to download the original samples with specified quantity of concurrent files downloads
 cosmosid download --samples_ids=<sample_id>,<sample_id> --concurrent-downloads=<quantity>

+#to download the original samples using file with their ids
+cosmosid download --input-file=<path-to-file>

 ```

 > Note: You can specify chunk size by CHUNK_SIZE environment variable